 The Difference Between Grass-Fed and Grain-Fed Beef

 It sometimes comes as a shock to people that not all beef is grass-fed.
 Many assume that grass is what cattle spend their lives eating.
-All cows do indeed begin their lives eating grass, usually for the first six months to a year, but that doesn’t mean they keep eating grass their entire lives.
+All cows usually eat grass for the first year, but that doesn’t mean they keep eating grass their entire lives.

 On the opposite end of the spectrum are grass-fed cows.
 These are cows that have open access to a pasture for their entire lives, feeding on grass and not grains.
 Depending on the area of the country where these cattle are being raised, a farm may need anywhere from two to twenty-five acres of land per cow couple (cow/calf).
 Grass-fed cows take longer to reach maturity when compared to grain-fed cattle, in some cases, as many as six months to a year longer.
 If you take into account the areas of the country that have harsh winter conditions making it impossible for cattle to graze outdoors year-long, grass-fed beef is a tough thing for most farmers to sustain.
 When taking all of this into account, it’s understandable that grass-fed beef is considerably more expensive than beef raised in a feedlot.

 It’s not uncommon to see someone cringe when the word feedlot is mentioned.
 Many associate it with animal cruelty.
 There is no doubt that animal cruelty is possible throughout the farming industry.
 I’m not here to debate whether or not it exists.
 But where it does exist, it is a case of some bad apples spoiling the whole bunch.